 As the official representation of Switzerland, the Embassy covers all matters concerning diplomatic relations between the two countries.
 It represents Swiss interests in the areas of political, economic, financial and legal affairs, as well as science, education and culture.

-No applications for Schengen or national visas will be accepted before 15 June 2020.
+No applications for Schengen visas will be accepted.

 Due to the current situation, mail delays and difficulties in contacting the competent authorities, the Swiss Compensation Fund in Geneva (SAK/CSC/CSC) accepts the sending of temporary life certificates by e-mail to the following address: firstname.lastname@example.org.
 These can be confirmed by the participants by means of their signature (no official stamp).